fsharp/fsharp.github.io/_posts/2014-05-29-may-highlights.md

 ---
 layout: default
-title: Some Recent F# Open Engineering Highlights
+title: Some Recent F# Core Engineering Highlights
 subtitle: An Update on the F# Compiler Services, Visual F# Power Tools and more
 ---

-Some Recent F# Open Engineering Highlights
+Some Recent F# Core Engineering Highlights
 ==========================================

 In this blog post, we'll have a quick